Condla/monitoring-utils/README.md

 # LogWatcher
 --------------

-* LogWatcher is a simple long running appication that is supposed to run as a background process.
+* LogWatcher is a simple long running application that runs as a background process.

-* LogWatcher continuously checks logs files defined in the config.json
+* LogWatcher checks defined log files in a defined interval.
+* LogWatcher filters certain loglines and performs certain actions on them.
+* LogWatcher lets the user define these action steps.
+A typical action step is the EmailAction.

+* TODO: Actions need to be defined and implemented!

+# Usage:
+* LogWatcher is configured using the config.json.
-* LogWatcher
+* LogWatcher is started with: ./LogWatcher.py